San Francisco Pay Stub Violation Lawyer

 • Deductions from your pay.

 It is important to know that exempt employees are not required to have information on a pay stub or wage statement that details the total number of hours worked in the pay period.
 This information is only required for non-exempt employees.
 In general, administration, executive, and professional employees, as well as many salaried employees, are “exempt” under the law.
-However, you should seek advice from a lawyer if you do not know your status and are unsure if your employer has violated the law in California.
+However, you should seek advice from a pay stub violation lawyer if you do not know your status and are unsure if your employer has violated the law in California.

 Contact Our San Francisco Pay Stub Violations Lawyers

 California employers must provide employees with certain types of information on their pay stubs or wage statements.
 If they fail to do so, the employee may have a claim and may be able to seek a remedy.
 Contact an experienced San Francisco pay stub violation lawyer at Venardi Zurada LLP today for more information about our services.
+Call us now at (833) 893-6763 or contact us online to schedule a consultation.